To Become a Better Parent You Must Do This

 Let’s unpack that.

-The basic framework of a family leadership mindset is:
+The basic elements of a family leadership mindset are:

 - Purpose – You know that your purpose as a parent is more than managing the family to-do list and you want to explore that role further.

 - Empowerment – You’re dedicated to helping your children learn to do things for themselves even when it’s inconvenient (or you’re prepared to do so when your baby is older).

 - Aligned Values + Goals – While there is rarely “one right way” to approach a situation, you understand that knowing what you believe (values) and where you are headed (goals) create the best framework for making decisions for your family.

 - Team Mentality – You consider your family a team, one unit that works together for the betterment of each as well as the whole (or you’re willing to work toward that goal).